The MMR Vaccine Causes Autism

 What we know

 Andrew Wakefield and twelve co-authors published a 1998 case series study in The Lancet involving twelve children, in which they suggested that the MMR vaccine might be a trigger for autism.
-The study was methodologically weak from the outset - it had no control group, a very small sample size, and relied on parental recollections of the sequence of symptoms.
-Despite this, the media ran with the findings, and MMR vaccination rates in the United Kingdom began to fall.
+The study was methodologically weak from the outset, it had no control group, a very small sample size, and relied heavily on parental recollections of the sequence of symptoms rather than independently verified clinical records.
+Despite these limitations, the media ran with the findings, and MMR vaccination rates in the United Kingdom fell from around 92 percent to below 80 percent in some areas within a few years, well under the threshold needed for herd immunity against measles.

-Investigative journalist Brian Deer spent seven years investigating Wakefield's work.
-He discovered that Wakefield had an undisclosed financial conflict of interest - he was being paid by lawyers who were suing vaccine manufacturers.
-The children in the study were not 'consecutive cases' as stated, but had been carefully selected on the referral of those same lawyers.
-Wakefield had altered the children's medical data to fit the desired conclusions.
-On the basis of that investigation, the British Medical Journal published an editorial analysis in 2011 describing Wakefield's study as an 'elaborate fraud.'
-The Lancet retracted the paper in full in 2010, and the General Medical Council stripped Wakefield of his medical licence for serious professional misconduct and 'callous disregard' for the children who had been subjected to invasive procedures without ethical approval.
+Investigative journalist Brian Deer spent seven years investigating Wakefield's work for The Sunday Times and later the BMJ.
+He discovered that Wakefield had an undisclosed financial conflict of interest, he was being paid more than 435,000 pounds by lawyers who were preparing lawsuits against vaccine manufacturers on behalf of parents.
+The children in the study were not "consecutive cases" as the paper stated, but had been recruited through those same lawyers.
+Deer's reporting, corroborated by medical records, showed Wakefield had altered details of the children's medical histories, including the timing of symptom onset relative to vaccination, to fit the paper's conclusions.
+On the basis of that investigation, the British Medical Journal published an editorial analysis in January 2011 describing Wakefield's study as an "elaborate fraud."
+The Lancet fully retracted the paper in February 2010, twelve years after publication, and the General Medical Council struck Wakefield off the UK medical register in May 2010 for serious professional misconduct and what it called "callous disregard" for the children, some of whom underwent invasive lumbar punctures and colonoscopies without proper ethical approval or clinical justification.

-Every epidemiological study conducted since Wakefield's paper - and there are dozens of them, involving tens of thousands to millions of children, in Denmark, Japan, the United States, the United Kingdom, and elsewhere - has found no causal link between the MMR vaccine and autism.
-The American Council on Science and Health has described the tactics used by those who continue to promote that link, including RFK Jr., as the deliberate dismissal of large-scale studies while amplifying weak, unreplicated research.
+Every major epidemiological study conducted since Wakefield's paper, and there are dozens of them, involving tens of thousands to millions of children, in Denmark, Japan, the United States, the United Kingdom, Finland, and elsewhere, has found no causal link between the MMR vaccine and autism.
+A 2019 Danish study following 657,461 children over more than a decade found the same result even among children with siblings who had autism, a group sometimes claimed to be especially vulnerable.
+The American Council on Science and Health has described the tactics used by those who continue to promote the vaccine-autism link, including Robert F. Kennedy Jr., as the deliberate dismissal of large, well-controlled studies while amplifying small, unreplicated, or retracted research.

-The apparent correlation between autism diagnosis and receiving the MMR vaccine is partly an artefact of the developmental calendar: children receive the MMR vaccine between their first and second birthdays, which is precisely when signs of autism spectrum disorder typically become visible.
-That temporal coincidence is not a causal relationship - but it was sufficient to create a lasting misconception despite all the contrary evidence.
+The apparent correlation between autism diagnosis and receiving the MMR vaccine is partly an artefact of the developmental calendar.
+Children receive the MMR vaccine between their first and second birthdays, which is precisely when signs of autism spectrum disorder typically become noticeable to parents and pediatricians.
+That temporal coincidence is not a causal relationship, but it was emotionally persuasive enough to create a lasting misconception that has outlived the original study by decades, contributing to lower vaccination rates and documented measles outbreaks in communities with high rates of vaccine refusal.
+The financial and reputational damage to Wakefield was severe, but the damage to public health proved more durable: outbreaks of measles in the United States, the United Kingdom, and continental Europe through the 2010s and 2020s have been repeatedly traced by health authorities to clusters of unvaccinated children in communities where MMR uptake fell below the roughly 95 percent threshold needed to prevent sustained transmission.

 Common claims